Jambyl Kazakh State Philharmonic: History

 The first composition of the string quartet was created in 1988 at the Akhmet Zhubanov Republican Music School.
 Today's quartet consists of the fourth generation of musicians.
-The founder of the creative team is its artistic director, a laureate of national and international competitions, a wonderful cellist Yernar Myntaev.
+The founder of the creative team is its artistic director, a laureate of national and international competitions, a cellist called Yernar Myntaev.

 On September 21, 1990, the State Brass Band of the Republic of Kazakhstan was established under the leadership of Kanat Akhmetov.
 Conductors: Akhmetov Kanat Muginovich - Honored Worker of Kazakhstan, Recipient of the Order of "Kurmet", Belyakov Alexander Viktorovich - Honored Worker of Kazakhstan, recipient of the Order of «Kurmet», and Zhanat Abilkasymov.

 The quintet of woodwind instruments was organized in 1997 by Honored Worker of Kazakhstan, laureate of international competitions, graduate of the European Academy of Music named after V.A.
 Mozart Zhanat Ermanov.
 The successful concert activity of the band was highly appreciated, and in 2004 the quintet joined the Kazakh State Academic Philharmonic named after Zhambyl.

 In 2024, with the support of the Ministry of Culture and Information of the Republic of Kazakhstan, the State Quintet of Classical Guitarists was established at the Kazakh State Academic Philharmonic named after Zhambyl.

 On December 6, 2023, by Decree of the Government of the Republic of Kazakhstan №1085, the Kazakh State Philharmonic named after Zhambyl received the status of "Academic".

 The Kazakh State Academic Philharmonic named after Zhambyl annually holds the Republican festival ”Onerimiz sagan - Kazakhstan", the Republican competition of performers of traditional songs named after A. Kashaubayev, the Republican Competition of Conductors named after N. Tlendiev, the International Academy of Wind Instruments, the festival - concert of children's and youth choirs "Gul Almaty-Flower city", conducts an annual cycle of subscription and children's subscription concerts, musical concerts of national and symphonic music, lectures and other events.